 The site of the Medieval Institute Library of the University of Notre Dame shows photos of several facsimiles of 14th- to 16th-century wax seals that incorporate heraldic escutcheons.

 The Durham University Library site includes a list, with photos, of medieval seals on muniments in its collection.
 Several of those used by lay people in the late 13th through the 15th century incoporate arms.
+(One seal, belonging to a son of the king of England, included a helm and mantling.)

 |on escutcheons on verre églomisé plaques used as decoration in homes||The site of the Victoria and Albert Museum has a photo of a 16th-century plaque showing the impaled arms of Anthony Shuckburgh of Warwickshire and Anne Skeffington.||The technique involves reverse painting on glass, then backing it with metal foil so that the colors have a jewel-like effect.|